 The fields of applications concerning this final phase of Virtual Reality testing, will be the discovery of the created environment, the analysis of workspaces, ergonomics and accessibility.
 It will also manipulate the objects and equipment created and validate the overall industrial process related to the final product.

 The interest here, thanks to the introduction of the vr manufacturing process, is to reduce non-recurring costs to the traditional manufacturing process of the product, to allow an acceleration of design and maintenance cycles by a simulated return of experience, but also to shorten decision loops to improve collective work and decision-making.
+Here are some benefits of vr in manufacturing field.

 The introduction of VR in factories already has a very strong impact since it makes possible to bring together all the actors and partners who at a given moment in their relationship, will intervene on the spot, in this factory.